nicedaddy/CarND-Vehicle-Detection/P5_writeup.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 The car detection pipeline was tuned based on the test images.
 It works very well on these finite set of images.
 However, when it is directly applied on the video stream, lots of false positives and misdetections appear.
-To address this issue, the detection heat map is generated, which stores the heatmap of the last six images in a sequence.
+To address this issue, the detection heatmaps stored, which includes the heatmaps of the last six images in a sequence.

 ```
     def updateHeatMap(self, newhp):